TOAST-DOCS/Compute-Image/en/overview.md

 An image, as a virtual disk, contains an operating system and application, and is used as a default disk of an instance.
 A default disk of an instance is created upon images and the size can be adjusted as the user configures.
 However, the default disk size cannot be smaller than the size of an image.

-TOAST provides images installed upon various operating systems and applications.
+NHN Cloud provides images installed upon various operating systems and applications.
 Such images are:

 - Configured for optimal execution under virtual hardware;
 - Safe from security threats as they are provided after basic security check is done.